chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-09-01-my-under-engineered-way-to-avoid-a-flash-of-inaccurate-color-theme/index.md

 This means the timeline looks like so: Page is requested and loads → Theme hook is applied to `<head>` from `localStorage` → CSS is loaded → Contents start loading and rendering begins.

-To make it more useful with CSS selectors, I'll only add the attribute if the local storage value exists:
+To make it more useful with CSS selectors, I’ll only add the attribute if the local storage value exists:

 ```html
 <script>